avrae/avrae/docs/automation_ref.rst

         - An AnnotatedString (the text to display).
         - An AbilityReference (see :ref:`AbilityReference`).
 Displays the ability's description in whole.

+    .. attribute:: title

+        *optional* - Allows you to set the name of the field.
+Defaults to "Effect"

 .. _set-variable: